How To Open A Bank Account In Mexico

 (Interested in knowing the process of residency in Mexico?
 Read this article.)

-Some banks may have an English speaking banker who can help translate some of the paperwork.
+Some banks may have an English-speaking banker to help translate some of the paperwork.
 However, I wouldn’t count on this.
 Come prepared to understand the paperwork you have to fill out.
-If you don’t feel comfortable with this, you should bring someone who can translate for you.
-One of the reasons why learning Spanish should be a priority for you when moving to Mexico.
+If you are uncomfortable with this, bring someone who can translate for you.
+This is one of the many reasons why learning Spanish should be a priority when moving to Mexico.

 Once you open your bank account, you’ll most likely be given a debit card on the spot.
-Ask your banker to provide you with details on how many withdrawals you can make without penalties.
-Make sure they explain what fees there are for withdrawals (if any) and how you can change your pin.
+Ask your banker for details on how many withdrawals you can make without penalties.
+Make sure they explain the fees for withdrawals (if any) and how you can change your PIN.

 Is Your Money Protected?

-In Mexico, the Instituto para la Protección al Ahorro Bancario (IPAB) is the deposit insurance set up by the country for account holders in Mexico.
-It insures up to 400,000 UDIs (Unidad de Inversión), the equivalent of $2,743,209.20 pesos for each account (as of July 2021).
+The Instituto para la Protección al Ahorro Bancario (IPAB) is the country’s deposit insurance for account holders in Mexico.
+It insures up to 400,000 UDIs (Unidad de Inversión).

 ATMs